 — “Madame George” by Van Morrison

 A sculpture named Mother Daughter Sister by Ross Wilson was unveiled in 2015.
-The project was carried out by the Building Peace through the Arts – Re-Imaging Communities program from funds provided by the Arts Council of Northern Ireland and the European Union’s Program for Peace and Reconciliation (PEACE III).
-Wilson stated that “Mother Daughter Sister is a homage to the women of Sandy Row and the immense contribution they have made to that community over generations.”
+The Building Peace carried out the project through the Arts – Re-Imaging Communities program from funds provided by the Arts Council of Northern Ireland and the European Union’s Program for Peace and Reconciliation (PEACE III).
+Wilson stated, “Mother Daughter Sister is a homage to the women of Sandy Row and their immense contribution to that community over generations.”

 King Billy Mural

-In 1908, Ulster loyalists started to portray William III of England on a white horse in order to strengthen the Orange identity of Ulster Protestants.
-During most of the twentieth century, each July new loyalist murals were painted as an annual commemoration of the Battle of the Boyne which took place in 1690, when King William III (‘King Billy’) defeated King James I for the English crown.
+In 1908, Ulster loyalists started to portray William III of England on a white horse to strengthen the Orange identity of Ulster Protestants.
+During most of the twentieth century, new loyalist murals were painted each July as an annual commemoration of the Battle of the Boyne, which took place in 1690, when King William III (‘King Billy’) defeated King James I for the English crown.

 Consequently, the main image in the murals was of King Billy on his white horse crossing the River Boyne.